 • Be patient and allow your investments time to grow.

-Since its publication, The Little Book That Still Beats the Market has sold over one million copies worldwide and remains one of the most frequently recommended stock market books.
+Since publication, The Little Book That Still Beats the Market has sold over one million copies and earned a permanent spot on the short list of books serious investors recommend to each other.
+Greenblatt’s Magic Formula inspired a generation of disciplined, systematic stock pickers.

 Top Books For Stock Market